Skip to main content

 • The surgeon will make an incision in your groin.
 Depending on the type of surgery you have, the incision may extend down toward your knee, around your thigh or around your hip.

-• The surgeon then removes fat and addresses the tissue and surrounding muscles before trimming away excess skin.
+• The surgeon then removes fat and addresses the tissue and surrounding muscles before trimming away excess skin.2

-• Your new shape is then held in place with sutures deep in your thigh and the incisions are closed with stitches, skin adhesive or clips.
+• Your new shape is then in place with sutures deep in your thigh, and the incisions are closed with stitches, skin adhesive or clips.

 • Dressings or a bandage will be applied to your incisions.
-You may also have tubes placed under the skin temporarily to drain fluid from the area.4
+You may also have tubes placed under the skin temporarily to drain fluid from the area.12

-Every surgical procedure carries some risk of side effects and complications.
-Your surgeon should discuss these with you before surgery so you can decide if the benefits outweigh the risks.
-You can minimize the risks by choosing a board-certified surgeon with extensive experience performing thigh lifts and following your surgeon's preparation and postoperative instructions.9
+Every surgical procedure carries some likelihood of side effects and complications.
+Your surgeon should discuss these with you before surgery so you can decide if the benefits outweigh the drawbacks.
+You can minimize the chance of possible complications by choosing a board-certified surgeon with extensive experience performing thigh lifts and following your surgeon's preparation and postoperative instructions.13

-You'll have scarring after your thigh lift, but it should fade over time.
-There are cosmetic treatments available that can minimize the appearance of scars if you choose.4
+You'll have scarring after your thigh lift, but it should fade over time.15 Cosmetic treatments can minimize the appearance of scars.

-Other potential side effects and risks of thigh lifts include:1
+Other potential side effects of thigh lifts include:16

 • Bleeding